Keeping Jesus at the Center of Our Mission

 The group was founded in 1844 in London in response to the influx of rural men into the cities brought there by the jobs of the industrial revolution.
 The only social activities available to those who had left their farms and families were bars and prostitution.
 A whole generation was being led to ruin by the temptations of a culture it had never encountered previously.

 The goal of the founders of the YMCA was not just to have these men avoid the unhealthy things in life.
 It was not to get the people to stop drinking and exercise.
 That was a beneficial result of their mission but not the actual point.
-Rather, it was to give to these people the unrivaled joy of salvation through Jesus through evangelism and then Bible study.
+Rather, it was to give to these people the unrivaled joy of salvation through Jesus.
 The YMCA began as the Young Men’s Christian Association.
 It was birthed out of a prayer and Bible study meeting.
-It was started after the founder was inspired during a Bible study to bring Bible study to a broader audience.
-Regular working class people needed better access to quality Bible teaching was the idea.
+It was started after the founder was inspired to bring Bible study to a broader audience.
+Regular working class people needed better access to quality Bible teaching.
 Salvation, the Bible, and Christian fellowship were the foundations of a better life.

 Does this sound at all like the Y of today?

 As other YMCA’s were founded, they formed a worldwide organization united by common goals.
 They were to unite Christian men to do the work of the Kingdom of God and promoting evangelical Christianity through regular services and athletic activities.
-It was a Christian organization founded by Christians to evangelize and study the Bible and promote healthy lifestyles as part of the organization.
-Ministering to the soul, a healthy body and helping the downtrodden was its mission.
+Ministering to the soul, a healthy body and helping the downtrodden was the mission.

 It was kind of like a church, just with some baseball mixed in.